Coderdivine/Asset-Chain-Mini-App-sdk/README.md

 # Asset Chain Telegram App Starter Kit

-This is a starterkit to easily start building telegram mini apps on Asset Chain.
+This starter kit provides a foundational setup for building a Telegram mini app integrated with blockchain wallets like MetaMask, Coinbase Wallet, and WalletConnect.
+It uses Next.js, wagmi for
+Asset Chain wallet connections, and various injected providers for ease of use.

 ## Contributing